uve-project/uve/README.md

 work.
 Then add the location of the bin folder in the installation directory to the environment variable PATH (e.g. _C:\GnuWin32\bin_).
 For flex download a zip file from [their website](http://flex.sourceforge.net).
-Extract the files (without any folders) in zip file to the bin folder of Bison.
+Extract the files (without any folders) in zip file to the bin folder of Bison or install [Flex for Windows](http://gnuwin32.sourceforge.net/packages/bison.htm) to the same destination as Bison.

 ### Load and Compile